 - Frank Sunderland in Coming Home doesn't believe James when the latter tells him that he is getting attacked by demons or believes the blood writing in the grocery store was a horrible prank and thinks James is going mad at first.

 - Home with the Fairies teleports Maddie from her apartment in America to a field in Middle-earth, the setting of The Lord of the Rings.
 Maddie, who has no belief in magic, tries to think of a mundane explanation.
 A kidnapper drugged her and dumped her, but there are no tire tracks.
-Maddie is dreaming, but can't wake.
+Maddie is dreaming, but can sleep and dream.
 She is in a remote part of Canada or America, but no one speaks English.
 Maddie is not a Flat-Earth Atheist; after finding more evidence, she accepts that she is in some fantasy world.

 - Jack Slater in Last Action Hero insists This Is Reality, not an action movie.
 When Danny points out every phone number starts with 555, Slater points out they use area codes.
 Danny points out most of the women are blonde bombshells, Slater points out "This is California".
 It takes being taken out of his world and into reality to convince him.